openstack/venus-specs/priorities/xena-priorities.rst

 Current progress
 ============

-Develop devstack-based depAdd log retrieval of other modules such as vitrage loyment for venus
+Develop devstack-based deployment for venus
-Develop the configuration, based on which you can retrieve the chain log of the call
+Add log retrieval of other modules such as vitrage Develop the configuration, based on which you can retrieve the chain log of the call